 Egeria densa (Brazilian Elodea) is a shallow-water submerged aquatic plant from Brazil, popularly used as an aquarium accessory that was introduced into the Sacramento-San Joaquin Delta about 40 years ago (possibly from use in home aquariums).
 Egeria densa and other submerged vegetation now infest many thousands of surface acres of the Sacramento-San Joaquin Delta.
 The plant can spread very quickly depending on environmental conditions, often by fragmentation.
-The Department of Boating and Waterways (DBW) is the only entity authorized to treat Egeria densa in California with herbicides.Include in your message the address or nearest landmark of the sighting.
+The Division of Boating and Waterways (DBW) is the only entity authorized to treat Egeria densa in California with herbicides.Include in your message the address or nearest landmark of the sighting.
 If possible, take photographs of the plant.

 REPORT A SIGHTING:

 Members of the public may contact DBW with questions or concerns relating to Egeria densa and treatment of this aquatic invasive species at (888) 326-2822 or e-mail the division at email@example.com.

 What is Egeria densa (Brazilian Elodea)?Egeria densa is a shallow-water submerged aquatic plant from Brazil.
 It is a bushy plant with dense whorls of bright green leaves (except when growing with insufficient light, in which case the leaves are widely spaced).
 Egeria densa usually has four leaves per whorl (arranged around the stem) and each leaf is at least 2 cm long.

 Can Egeria densa be eradicated?There is no known eradication method in the world for Egeria densa.
 Therefore, DBW operates a "control" program as opposed to an "eradication" program.